 Medical Editor: John P. Cunha, DO, FACOEP

-Osphena (ospemifene) is a non-estrogen drug prescribed for painful intercourse (dyspareunia), which is a symptom of vulvar and vagina muscular wasting (vaginal atrophy), due to menopause.
-Side effects from the use of Osphena include hot flush, vaginal discharge, muscle spasms, and excessive sweating.
+Osphena (ospemifene) is an estrogen agonist/antagonist prescribed for painful intercourse (dyspareunia), which is a symptom of vulvar and vagina muscular wasting (vaginal atrophy), due to menopause.
+Side effects from the use of Osphena include:

 The dose of Osphena is a 60 mg tablet, taken once daily with food.
 Osphena may interact with fluconazole (Diflucan), rifampin (Rifadin), and estrogens.
 Women who are pregnant and women who may become pregnant should not use Osphena.
 Osphena may cause fetal harm when given to a pregnant woman.
 Consult your doctor before breastfeeding.

 Our Osphena (ospemifene) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.